EricNavar/simplifunction/README.md

 SimpliFunction is a cool and epic solution for writing calculations in Excel without needing to know the stupid Visual Basic syntax.

+## What's changed since the last report

+- I added support for more excel functions, including the more popular ones.
+- What you're supposed to copy is more obvious.
+The output is highlighted temporarily so that it's visible.
+There is also now a copy button next to the output
+- The website is now much faster, with respect to generating output and also typing/backspacing in the input field
+- It's more obvious how to clear the input because I added an X button in the field
+- Input validation for like half of the functions is broken at the moment
+- visual changes

 ## Theme

 https://coolors.co/f2dfd7-fef9ff-d4c1ec-9f9fed-736ced